kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 func (ctrl *resizeController) updateVolumeAttributesClass(vqc *v1.VolumeAttributesClass) (error, bool) {...}
 ```

-Under this operation, it will get all the pvcs consuming the volume Performance class and call expandAndRecover to update the volume Performance parameters.
+Under this operation, it will get all the PVCs consuming the volume attributes class and call ControllerModifyVolume to update the volume parameters.

 #### Pros: